 Nope.
 Not at all.
 Sharing a visual style is all that’s familiar quality wise when it comes to comparing the two.
 Animated Year One takes a very lean and focused story, adds in unnecessary action, and gives it perhaps the worst Batman performance I’ve ever seen/heard.

-Bryan Cranston fairs marginally better as the budding Commissioner, but the entire voice cast is ‘meh’ overall.
+The entire cast is extremely meh, with only Bryan Cranston fairing marginally better.
 The additional action scenes don’t make sense in the context of the story and are clearly padding.
 The animation itself is decent if not inspiring, as it loses some of the grit that the comic does so well.
 My gut feel is that it’s mainly down to the colouring, ending up far too clean and clear.

 I would love to be positive about Batman: Year One.
 The source material is truly excellent.
-Unfortunately this animated version, rather than provide the energy of movement, conspires to bring it to a standstill.
+Unfortunately this version, rather than provide the energy of movement, conspires to bring it to a standstill.
 Some things don’t need remaking or adding to; they’re perfect as they are.
-So in this case, read the book instead please.
+Read the book instead please.